2023 UEFA Under-19 EURO final tournament: All the fixtures and results | Under-19

 Article body

-Portugal face Italy at Centenary Stadium in Ta'Qali to get Matchday 2 of the 2023 Under-19 EURO under way on Thursday.
-Both sides recorded comfortable victories in their opening contests, while Malta meet Poland in the late kick-off, still aiming to get their campaigns up and running.
+Portugal sunk a ten-man Italy at Centenary Stadium in Ta'Qali to get Matchday 2 of the 2023 Under-19 EURO under way on Thursday.
+After an even first half, Joaquim Milheiro's side returned a different beast after the break, taking advantage of their extra man to clinically dispatch the Azzurrini.

+Marcin Brosz's well-drilled Poland eliminated hosts Malta in the late kick-off, a dramatic contest, which ended with both sides reduced to ten men.

 Group B continues on Friday, with the final round of matches set for Sunday 9 and Monday 10 July.